 An Otter Drag

-Two centuries ago when the Airedale first developed, breeds did not look anything like they do today.
-Additionally, dog shows and the English Stud books were in their infancy.
-But like many other modern breeds, the development of the Airedale in Yorkshire in the north of England relied on their original function which was otter drags.
+As stated in the History section above, the development of the Airedale in Yorkshire in the north of England relied on their original function which was otter drags.

-To set the scene, the streams around Yorkshire were plagued by vermin such as water rats and otters which polluted the water.
-These vermin co-habitated burrows, living and breeding in dens with escape holes often beneath the surface of the water.
+To set the scene, the streams around Yorkshire were plagued with vermin such as water rats and otters which polluted the water.
+This vermin usually co-habitated burrows, living and breeding in dens with escape holes often beneath the surface of the water.
 So, huntsmen required a terrier that filled the dual role of being capable of swimming as well as retaining the instinct to go to ground.

 An Otter Hunt - Note the Terrier and two Hounds

-The terrier was required to enter otter's den and bolt the vermin into the stream and, with the assistance of a pack of Otterhounds, drive them as they swam towards the huntsmen.
-As this occurred within the rivers and streams, the huntsmen were positioned wading at least knee deep in water.
+The terrier was required to enter otter's den and bolt the vermin into the stream.
+Then, with the assistance of a pack of Otterhounds, the vermin was driven to swim towards the huntsmen.
+This occurred within the rivers and streams, where the huntsmen were positioned wading at least knee deep in water.
 The otter, often accompanied by water rats was eventually caught in the huntsman's nets.
 This process, called an otter drag, often went on for hours.
 Not only did otter drags assist in keeping the streams hygienic, the huntsmen of Yorkshire enjoyed the sheer sport of working their dogs in this two-fold role.
 So, during the latter part of the 1800's otter drags developed first as a necessity and later as a sport.

-- The Otterhound, a hairy powerful hound with large ears and an oily water repellent coat somewhat like the dog pictured that was already being used for hunting otters in the streams at that time.
+Secondly was an Otterhound, a hairy powerful hound with large ears and an oily water repellent coat somewhat like the dog on the right that was already being used for hunting otters in the streams at that time.

 Sometimes huntsmen also dug quarry out of their holes.
-Note the hounds working with the Terrier.
-So, when the Airedale was developed, the terrier front was retained.
+Note the hounds working with the Terrier pictured above.
+This is why, when the Airedale was developed, the terrier front was retained.